razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 Firebase Remote Config Tutorial for iOS
 Firebase Remote Config Tutorial for iOS
 ```
 As you can expect, from the visitors’ perspective, the results appear more relevant and helpful.

-Using the `pg_search` gem is great to get your search up and running quickly, but don’t be afraid to dive deeper into what PostgreSQL search can do for you.
-I recommend checking out [Rach Belaid’s post](http://rachbelaid.com/postgres-full-text-search-is-good-enough/) for a more in-depth analysis of these features and how they work.
-The article really helped me to understand what was going on with our search and how to improve it.
+Using the `pg_search` gem is a great way to get your search up and running quickly, but don’t be afraid to dive deeper into what PostgreSQL search can do for you.
+I recommend checking out [Rach Belaid’s post](http://rachbelaid.com/postgres-full-text-search-is-good-enough/) for a more in-depth analysis of these features and how they work; the article really helped me to understand what was going on with our search and how to improve it.

-If you want to see what changes were necessary to accomplish this feel free to head on over to [my fork](https://github.com/roelbondoc/pg_search) of the `pg_search` gem.
+If you want to see what changes were necessary to accomplish this, feel free to head on over to [my fork](https://github.com/roelbondoc/pg_search) of the `pg_search` gem.
 It’s still a work in progress and will need some test coverage.
-If there are others out there with an interest in such a feature I could open a PR to merge it back upstream to the main repo.
+If there are others out there with an interest in such a feature, I could open a PR to merge it back upstream to the main repo.
 Hit me up on GitHub or on Twitter if you have any questions or just want to chat!